 For self-actualizing people, there is a strong tendency for selfishness and unselfishness to fuse into a higher, superordinate unity.

-❖ Primitive selfishness may be sublimated into higher selfishness, which may be indiscernible from unselfish giving and giving others.
-It should be given the fit direction for sound development.
-If your sense of "I" evolves fitly, you are going along fairly well, and may eventually experience that it is from the Self, is a good yoga teaching.
-Ramana Maharsi teaches it, and Vivekananda too, to name a few of the most famous yogis of recent times.
+◎ Primitive selfishness may be sublimated into higher selfishness, which may be indiscernible from unselfish giving and giving others.
+It should be given some fit direction for sound development.